zendeskarchive/futuresimple.github.com/content/posts/2012-02-24-building-this-blog.markdown

 One disadvantage of static sites is that... they're static, so you cannot have comments on your blog.
 Or can you?
 [Disqus](http://disqus.com/) provides a neat solution to this problem allowing you to have comments by using JavaScript.
-They are actually a production-ready solution, providing the functionality to many, many sites.
-Setting up a blog requires two things: post comments and displaying number of comments on index page under each entry.
+They are actually a production-ready solution, already providing the functionality to multiple sites.
+Setting up a blog requires two things: posting comments and displaying number of comments on index page under each entry.
 Simple JavaScript code and HTML tweaking:

     #!html